Robohuskie2574/Robohuskie2574.github.io/_pages/Season24.md

 ---
 layout: page
-title: FRC 2024
+title: 2024 Season
 permalink: /2024/
 hide: True
 ---
-The 2024 season has not been announced yet.
+The 2024 season will be announced on Saturday Jan 6.